nharms-awi/MarMic-Git-Workshop-2024/workshop/04_Git Basics.md

 ## What is a Branch

+Branches are essential for parallel development and managing changes to your codebase without affecting the main version.
+Here's an improved version of this section:

-A branch is a parallel version of a repository.
-It allows you to work on a project without affecting the main codebase.
-This is useful when you want to experiment with new features or make changes to the codebase without impacting the main version.
+- **Definition**: A branch in Git is a parallel version of your repository.
+It enables you to work on a project independently without altering the main codebase.

-When you create a new branch, it is based on the current state of the repository.
-This means that any changes made to the files in the repository will also be reflected in the new branch.
-However, any changes made to the files in the new branch will not be reflected in the repository until you merge the branch back into the main codebase.
+- **Creating a Branch**: When you create a new branch, it starts based on the current state of the repository.
+This means that any changes made to the files in the repository will also be reflected in the new branch initially.
+- **Isolation**: Branches provide isolation, allowing you to experiment with new features or make changes to the codebase without impacting the main version.
+Changes made in a branch do not affect the repository until you merge the branch back into the main codebase.

 ```mermaid
 gitGraph